mdda/mdda.github.io/_posts/OSS/2017-08-11-nvidia-on-fedora-26.md

 ### Install ```TensorFlow``` for the GPU

-Looking within the [TensorFlow installation instructions](https://www.tensorflow.org/install/install_linux) for "Download and install cuDNN" shows that TensorFlow is expecting ```CUDA toolkit v8.0```, which is good, because that is what the Negativo packing supplies, but also ```cuDNN v5.1```, which is no longer the main ```cuDNN``` supplied by Negativo, but there's a back-ported package still there :
+Looking within the [TensorFlow installation instructions](https://www.tensorflow.org/install/install_linux) for "Download and install cuDNN" shows that TensorFlow v1.2 expects ```CUDA toolkit v8.0```, which is good, because that is what the Negativo packing supplies, but also ```cuDNN v5.1```, which is no longer the main ```cuDNN``` supplied by Negativo, but there's a back-ported package still there :